 Depending on your reasons for applying you will need to provide varying independent supporting documentation.
 Please note: statements from family members are not considered independent and will not be accepted.
 Please read the information on what types of documentation to include depending on your circumstance.

-Please submit your completed application directly through to [email protected] or hand the completed documents into Student Services at your local campus.
+Please submit your completed application directly to [email protected] or hand the completed documents to Student Services at your local campus.